Yanni8/jwt-middleware/README.md

             aud: projects/123456789
 ```

+## Philosophy

+This plugin is designed to be simple and focused on a single responsibility: validating JWT tokens.

+It upholds the original philosophy of JWTs: that a user's privileges can be encoded directly in the token and cryptographically signed by the issuer, allowing for stateless validation.
+There is therefore a deliberate design decision not to support the lookup of permissions from external databases or policy engines.
+The advantages of this approach are that it adds no latency to the critical path of every request and requires no external dependency at runtime.
+The trade-off is that if a user's privileges change, a new token must be issued to reflect this (i.e. the user must log in again).

+Nothing prevents downstream backends from performing more dynamic or granular access control lookups (e.g. against an ACL database) once a request has been authenticated by this middleware.
+However, that is intentionally out of scope here.
+If you require a JWT middleware with integration to a policy engine (such as Open Policy Agent), alternatives exist: for example [traefik-jwt-plugin](https://github.com/traefik-plugins/traefik-jwt-plugin).

-## Forking
+## Enhancements and Contributing

-If you require some different behaviour, please do raise an issue or pull request in GitHub in the first instance rather than simply just forking, and we'll try to accommodate it promptly (so as to reduce fragmentation of functionality).
+If you require some different behaviour, please do raise an issue in the first instance and we'll try to accommodate it promptly.
+If contributing:

+* Please ensure tests are added/updated and coverage remains at 100%.
+* Please respect the existing code style, especially that all identifiers are descriptive and unabbreviated (sorry Rob P).

+If you find this plugin useful, please consider giving it a star on [GitHub](https://github.com/agilezebra/jwt-middleware).

 ## Acknowledgements